mikechen66/keras_frcnn_tf2/README.md

 2nd.
 Floating incompatibility issue

     There is a floating incompatibility issue during the training.
 It might be an issue related to the new scripts related to TensorFlow 2.3 and Keras
     2.4.
-It is not useful to set dtype='float32' in either numpy or keras code.
-But it is not sure.
+It is not useful to set dtype='float32' in either numpy or keras code in all avaiable scripts.
+So it is hard to make an improvement right now.

     TypeError: Input 'y' of 'Sub' Op has type float32 that does not match type int64 of argument 'x'.